aeternity/protocol/tokens/tokens.md

 The `amount` is the number of tokens to mint at create time.
 Set to `0` if none should be minted.
-This can for example be combined with setting the `final` argument to false, thereby immediately minting all tokens that will ever exist.
+This can for example be combined with setting the `final` argument to true, thereby immediately minting all tokens that will ever exist.

 The `recipient` is the recipient of the minted tokens in `amount`.
 If